ruben2020/codequery/README.md

 ## Latest version = v0.06

-For Windows, v0.06 available here for download: [CodeQuery@sourceforge downloads](https://sourceforge.net/projects/codequery/files/)
+Windows and Linux binaries available here for download: [CodeQuery@sourceforge downloads](https://sourceforge.net/projects/codequery/files/)

-For Linux, please read the [INSTALL-LINUX](doc/INSTALL-LINUX.md) file.
+To build on Linux, please read the [INSTALL-LINUX](doc/INSTALL-LINUX.md) file.
 The latest git version (HEAD on master branch) can be used.

 Please read [NEWS](NEWS.txt) to find out more.